 Having a clear vision will certainly enhance operational efficiency and create a culture of accountability and compliance between your employees.
 However, you should always remind them about these goals and policies so that your organization can create a roadmap for effective management of data and empower teams to work cohesively towards common objectives and adapt to the dynamic nature of the information landscape.

 In order to effectively manage information, organizations need to have clear guidelines for the use of information and training initiatives for employees.
 Individuals must have clear expectations of their roles within an organization and be able to communicate those expectations in a way that is easily understandable by others.

-It is typically accomplished through designating information custodians who have responsibility for creating or acquiring the organization’s data and knowledge resources, authorizing their use, controlling access, and ensuring their quality.
+It is typically accomplished through designating information custodians who have responsibility for creating or acquiring the organization’s knowledge resources, authorizing their use, controlling access, and ensuring their quality.

 Every company is a part of an information ecosystem.
 That means that every company needs to understand its current information environment to be successful and to make sure that their company is on the right side of the law and that their employees’ rights are protected.

 The first step in understanding your company’s current information environment is to identify the sources of information for the most important people in your organization—your employees.
 These are your subjects, or what you might call “people of interest” or “the people we care about”.

 In addition, you need to know what the different information silos are and try to reduce them.

 Facilitating information retrieval stands as a one of the top information management best practice due to its pivotal role in maximizing the utility of organizational data.
 In an era of information abundance, the ability to quickly and accurately access relevant data is crucial for informed decision-making and operational efficiency.